‘GTA IV’ Update Removes Several Classic Rock Favorites Due To Expiring Licenses

 — Destructoid (@destructoid) April 26, 2018

-Given the massive changes to the GTA IV soundtrack, Kotaku suggested that gamers could switch to offline mode on Steam, PS3, or Xbox 360 to prevent the game from being updated for the meantime.
+Given the massive changes to the GTA IV soundtrack, Kotaku suggested that gamers could switch to offline mode on Steam, PS3, or Xbox 360 to prevent the game from being updated in the meantime.
 As another alternative, Rockstar Games also has a list of instructions for the user radio station Independence FM, where players can use their own sound files and listen to their favorite songs while playing the game, provided the songs do not have any digital rights management (DRM) restrictions.

 A complete list of the songs removed and added on the new GTA IV update can be found in this Reddit post.